MicrosoftDocs/architecture-center/docs/best-practices/api-implementation.md

 Options for implementing notifications include:

 - Using an Azure Notification Hub to push asynchronous responses to client applications.
-The page [Azure Notification Hubs Notify Users](/azure/notification-hubs/notification-hubs-aspnet-backend-windows-dotnet-wns-notification/) on the Microsoft website provides further details.
+For more information, see [Azure Notification Hubs Notify Users](/azure/notification-hubs/notification-hubs-aspnet-backend-windows-dotnet-wns-notification/).
 - Using the Comet model to retain a persistent network connection between the client and the server hosting the web API, and using this connection to push messages from the server back to the client.
 The MSDN magazine article [Building a Simple Comet Application in the Microsoft .NET Framework](https://msdn.microsoft.com/magazine/jj891053.aspx) describes an example solution.
 - Using SignalR to push data in real-time from the web server to the client over a persistent network connection.
 SignalR is available for ASP.NET web applications as a NuGet package.
 You can find more information on the [ASP.NET SignalR](http://signalr.net/) website.